Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Simulation of signal and background processes

 \subsection{Signal models and simulation}

 Three types of resonances corresponding to different spins are considered in the search.
 The first one is a scalar neutral radion, introduced in some bulk RS models to stabilise the radius of the compactified extra dimension $r_\mathrm{c}$~\cite{Goldberger:1999uk,Goldberger:1999un}.
 The coupling of the RS radion field to SM fields is inversely proportional to $\Lambda_R = \mathrm{e}^{-k\pi r_\mathrm{c}} \sqrt{6M^3_5/k}$~\cite{Oliveira:2014kla,Barger:2011qn,Csaki:2007ns}, where $M_5$ is the five-dimensional Planck mass, and $k$ is the curvature factor.
+The RS radion events were simulated with $k\pi r_\mathrm{c}=35$ and $\Lambda_R=3$~\TeV~\cite{Barger:2011qn}.
 The RS radion couples to SM fermions with a strength proportional to the fermion mass and to SM vector bosons with a strength proportional to the square of the boson mass, similarly to a heavy Higgs boson.
 However, the RS radion has a much narrower width due to its overall weaker couplings to SM particles.
-For example, the width of a 3~\TeV\ RS radion is approximately 3\% of its mass.
+For example, the intrinsic width of a 3~\TeV\ RS radion is approximately 3\% of its mass, assuming $\Lambda_R=3$~\TeV.
 RS radions can be produced through both the ggF and VBF processes at the LHC as shown in Figure~\ref{fig:diagram}.
-The RS radion events were simulated with $k\pi r_\mathrm{c}=35$ and $\Lambda_R=3$~\TeV~\cite{Barger:2011qn}.